mumba2023/E-commerce-website-on-AWS/README.md

-Dynamic E-Commerce Web App Deployment on AWS
+Dynamic E-Commerce Web App Deployment on AWS.

 This repository contains scripts and diagrams for deploying a dynamic E-Commerce web application on AWS.
 The project utilizes various AWS services and configurations to ensure high availability, fault tolerance, and scalability of the application.

 Architecture Overview

 The architecture of the deployed solution includes the following components:

 Virtual Private Cloud (VPC) with public and private subnets across two availability zones.